 From a plaintiff’s perspective, hospitals are more favorable defendants than doctors.
 There are several reasons why it’s sometimes easier to go after a hospital for malpractice.
 First, juries hold doctors in high esteem.
 They give them the benefit of the doubt.
 The same is not true for hospitals.
 Juries are much more willing to lay blame on hospitals as opposed to individual doctors.
 Another reason hospitals make better malpractice defendants is that they are more likely to settle cases.
 Hospitals are businesses.
 They will often settle cases to protect their image and keep allegations of malpractice out of the news.

 When performing surgical procedures, surgeons are held to the same standard of care required of all doctors.
 A surgeon must perform each medical procedure with the skill and care reasonably employed by other surgeons under similar circumstances.
 Surgical errors happen more often than people think.
-One recent report estimated that 10% of post-surgical deaths result from a preventable medical error.
+One recent report estimated that 10% of post-surgical deaths result from preventable medical errors.
 Some common types of surgical mistakes that lead to medical malpractice lawsuits:

 - Gallbladder removal surgery